AntennaHouse/analysis-utility/README.md

                 [-ahfcmd AHFCmd] [-opt "options"]
                 [-xslt xslt] [-xsltparam "xslt-params" ]
                 [-transformer transformer ]
-                [-force yes]
+                [-pdfver pdfver] [-force yes]

-       file    : File to format and analyze format  : Analysis result format -- annotate or report Default is annotate
+       file    : File to format and analyze format  : Analysis result format -- annotate or report Default is 'annotate'
-       lang    : Language for error messages -- en or ja AHFCmd  : Path to AHFCmd.exe
+       lang    : Language for error messages -- en or ja Default is 'en'
+       AHFCmd  : Path to AHFCmd.exe
        options : Additional AHFCmd command-line parameters
        xslt    : XSLT stylesheet to use
        xslt-params : XSLT processor parameters
        transformer : XSLT 1.0 processor -- msxsl, xsltproc, or saxon6
+                     Used with 'annotate' result format only
-       -force yes  : Force all stages to run
+       pdfver  : PDF version of reports.
+Default is 'PDF1.7' -force yes  : Force all stages to run
 ````

 `analyzer` generates a report in one of two formats:

-- `-format annotate` (the default) generates a PDF version of the formmatted source document that has additional PDF annotations and PDF layers.
+- `-format annotate` (the default) generates a PDF version of the formatted source document that has additional PDF annotations and PDF layers.
 - `-format report` generates a PDF report that includes a copy of every page that contains an analysis error.

 ### `-format annotate`